-How to project computer to TV article was last updated: July 9, 2019.
-FYI: When I first wrote this post, I used Dragon, spoke naturally and got my computer to type down what I said.
-I still project my laptop to a projector and tv screen to teach students goal setting strategies.
+How to project computer to TV article was last updated: Nov 24, 2019.
+FYI: When I first wrote this post in 2013, I used Dragon Naturally Speaking to dictate to my computer to type down what I said.
+Back then, I was one of the only classrooms in my school to have my own projector… because I bought it myself.
+Seems so long ago.

 It’s important to know how to show a different display on your laptop screen vs projector screen